cran/amanida/README.md

 * pvalue_cutoff: numeric value where the p-value will be considered as significant, usually 0.05
 * fc_cutoff: numeric value where the fold-change will be considered as significant, usually 2
 * votecount_lim: numeric value set as minimum to show vote-counting results
+* comp_inf: to include name checking and IDs retrieval.

 And for quantitative analysis report:
 * file: path to the dataset